Where can I find instructions and templates for submitting proposals?

-The CSP call is open to both domestic and international applicants from any institution type.
+The CSP and FICUS calls are open to both domestic and international applicants from any institution type and at any career stage.
 JGI staff are not eligible to submit proposals, or to be listed as co-PIs or collaborators.
 JGI’s standard User Agreement must be signed before work can begin, and all CSP proposals are subject to JGI policies on Data Release and Publication.
 Except for applicants to the CSP New Investigator call, investigators may have existing proposals with the JGI.

-What can I request from the CSP program?
+What can I request from the CSP and FICUS programs?

-The deliverables can range from raw sequence data to well-annotated assembled genomes to synthesized DNA constructs to metabolomics data, depending on the request in the proposal.
+The deliverables can range from raw sequence data to well-annotated assembled genomes to synthesized DNA constructs to metabolomics data, depending on the specific product types covered in the call.
 If you have technical questions, please contact us in advance for advice.